+At June 30, 2021, the District reported a liability of \$19,603,472 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2019.
+The total pension liability was rolled-forward from the valuation date to the plan year ending June 30, 2020 using generally accepted actuarial principles.
+Therefore, the employer's portion was established as of the measurement date of June 30, 2020.
+There were no significant events or changes in benefit provision that required an adjustment to the roll-forward liabilities as of June 30, 2020.
+The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities, actuarially determined.
+At June 30, 2020, the District's proportion was 0.99694%, which was a decrease of 0.0136% from its proportion measured as of June 30, 2019.

 At June 30, 2020, the District reported a liability of \$17,016,707 for its proportionate share of the net pension liability.
 The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2018.
 The total pension liability was rolled-forward from the valuation date to the plan year ending June 30, 2019 using generally accepted actuarial principles.
 Therefore, the employer's portion was established as of the measurement date of June 30, 2019.
 There were no significant events or changes in benefit provision that required an adjustment to the roll-forward liabilities as of June 30, 2019.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities, actuarially determined.
-At June 30, 2019, the District's proportion was 0.9830%, which was an decrease of 0.0009% from its proportion measured as of June 30, 2018.
+At June 30, 2019, the District's proportion was 0.9830%, which was a decrease of 0.0009% from its proportion measured as of June 30, 2018.

-At June 30, 2019, the District reported a liability of \$15,687,008 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2017.
-The total pension liability was rolled-forward from the valuation date to the plan year ending June 30, 2018 using generally accepted actuarial principles.
-Therefore, the employer's portion was established as of the measurement date of June 30, 2018.
-There were no significant events or changes in benefit provision that required an adjustment to the roll-forward liabilities as of June 30, 2018.
-The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating entities, actuarially determined.
-At June 30, 2018, the District's proportion was 0.9839 %, which was an increase of 0.0672% from its proportion measured as of June 30, 2017.